November 10 - 14, 2025

 Location: CieH - UMFCD, Thomas Masaryk, nr.
 19, Bucharest

-Chest Drainage Essentials: Simulated Training for Real-Life Scenarios EUR 200 EUR 150
+Chest Drainage Essentials: Simulated Training for Real-Life Scenarios (5 EMC Points) EUR 200 EUR 150

 Target audience: Surgeons, Intensive Care Physicians, Emergency Medicine Physicians